0x1355/show/site/content/about.md

 When it comes to Money Data Reality, I will back all key points in my posts with data.

 ## Don't be a stranger
 It takes quite some time and energy to write about smart contracts this way.
 So if you like what you read, drop me an email at 0x1355 //AT// gmail //DOT// com.
 Let me know what you like, and what else you would like to learn about smart contracts.
+This will help me wirte better and more relevant content in the future.